-Year Ended December 31, oer 31,
+Year Ended December 31,

-2022 2021
+2023 2022

-Balance at beginning of year \$ (5,615) \$ (10,565)
+Balance at beginning of year \$ (11,339) \$ (5,615)

 Tax positions related to the current year

-Additions (670) (308)
+Additions (762) (670)

 Reductions - -

 Tax positions related to the prior year

-Additions (5,054) -
+Additions - (5,054)

-Reductions - 5,258
+Reductions - -

 Settlements - -

 Lapses in statute -

-Balance at end of year \$ (11,339) \$ (5,615)
+Balance at end of year \$ (12,101) \$ (11,339)

 Our policy is to account for interest and penalties as income tax expense.
+As of December 31, 2023, there was no interest and no penalties recognized in the provision for income taxes.
 As of December 31, 2022, there were no interest and no penalties recognized in the provision for income taxes.
-As of December 31, 2021, there were no interest and \$0.2 million of penalties related to unrecognized tax benefits recognized in the provision for income taxes.
 We do not anticipate any significant change within 12 months of this reporting date of its uncertain tax positions.

 The Tax Reform Act of 1986 limits the annual use of net operating loss and tax credit carryforwards in certain situations where changes occur in stock ownership of a company.
 In the event there is a change in ownership, as defined, the annual utilization of such carryforwards could be limited.
 For the year ended December 31, 2021, we completed a preliminary analysis under Section 382 of the Internal Revenue Code indicating we experienced ownership changes in 2008, 2010, 2012, and 2019 that limited the future use of our pre-change federal and state net operating loss carryforwards and federal research and development tax credits.
 We finalized the study during the year ended December 31, 2022 and concluded that we only experienced ownership changes in 2008, 2010, and 2012, resulting in a significant reduction in the federal and state net operating loss carryforwards and federal research and development tax credits that are expected to expire unused.
 We have revised the net operating loss carryforwards and research and development tax credits that are expected to expire unused as a result of the annual limitations in the deferred tax assets and corresponding uncertain tax positions as of December 31, 2022.
+There were no changes to our Section 382 analysis as of December 31, 2023.